gitluin/sara/README.md

  * More UNIX philosophy? own bar (write out layout to file, to socket, etc.)?
  * My own art.
  * A wiki.
+ * Extensive Valgrind analysis to try and reduce resource usage.

 If you have some particular request, don't send me an e-mail, I won't do it!
 Bug reports are welcome, though!